 I am interested in the intersection between computer vision and machine learning with a focus on holistic visual scene understanding.
 In particular, I am interested in analyzing and modeling people in our complex visual scenes.

-New!
-We have one paper accepted to ACCV 2018 as oral presentation, details coming soon.
+We have one paper accepted to ACCV 2018 as oral presentation.

 One paper accepted to ECCV 2018.